AndemusGBJ/academic-kickstart/content/home/experience.md

   location = "Lubumbashi"
   date_start = "2020-01-20"
   date_end = ""
-  description = """Local Merit Council for World Merit : A global platform for passionate, collaborative young changemakers making a positive impact for a World of Merit"""
+  description = """Local Merit Council for World Merit : A global platform for passionate, collaborative young changemakers making a positive impact for a World of Merit
   Responsibilities include:

   * Growth and Development